by N.A Miller

 “Welcome...
 Miss Hill.”
 He replied as he returned her salute and exited outside.

 He glanced at the clock that read '18:30' on the wall.
 His stomach grumbled and he knew he could not take a break and return to quarters, he would have to get an instant meal from the machine.
 There was too much to do here.
-He exited in the break room and grabbed an instant soup.
+He exited the break room and grabbed an instant soup.
 He downed it and a sandwich from the machine.
 Tom grimaced at his sour stomach.

 “It's always the first flights that are the hardest.”
 He thought, “Once I get in the cockpit, everything should be fine.”

-Little did the Major know is that something extraordinary was about to go on and he would be the first man in the history of the Air Force to complete an impossible task of being the fastest man on the planet.
+Little did the Major know that something extraordinary was about to go on and he would be the first man in the history of the Air Force to complete the impossible task of being the fastest man on the planet.
 Faster than the XB=70 that had been undertaken in 1967 and was the fastest experimental for the time and placed in the Wright Patterson Museum when it was deemed too costly to make into an active plane;

 Major Harding went over the plan in his head many times, over and over, according to the training that was involved.
-If something broke he had a way of slowing it down to and/or ditch and bail out.
+If something broke he had a way of slowing it down to and/or ditch and bailout.
 He was uneasy at the thought of even bailing out at Mach speeds, but he knew if he didn't either way he might not make it.
 He shook his head, trying to clear the negative thoughts of his possible death at the hands of a miscalculation.